Milan Accommodations

 • Galleria Vittorio Emanuele

-Palazzo Parigi Hotel is 26 miles from Milan Malpensa Airport.
+Palazzo Parigi Hotel & Grand Spa is 26 miles from Milan Malpensa Airport.

 Approximate cost per night (penthouse suite): $8,600